dxatscale/sfpowerkit/README.md

   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]

 OPTIONS
-  -f, --folder=folder                               the folders to Scan.
-You can provide a comma separated list of folder.
-If ommited, the folders listed in the package directories will be used.
+  -f, --folder=folder                               path to the folder which contains the profiles to be reconciled,if project contain multiple package directories, please provide a comma seperated list, if omitted, all the package directories will be checked for profiles
-  -d, --destfolder=destfolder                       (required) the destination folder where reconciled profiles will be stored
+  -d, --destfolder=destfolder                       the destination folder for reconciled profiles, if omitted existing profiles will be reconciled
   -n, --profilelist=profilelist                     the profile names that will be reconcile. if ommited, all the profiles components will be reconciled.
-  -s, --sourceonly                                  set this flag to reconcile profiles only again component in the project only. using this flag will remove all userpermissions from reconciled profiles
+  -s, --sourceonly                                  set this flag to reconcile profiles only against component available in the project only.
+Using this flag will remove all userpermissions from reconciled profiles
-  -u, --targetorg=targetorg                         org again which profiles will be reconcile. thisparameter can be ommited if sourceonly flag is set.
+  -u, --targetorg=targetorg                         org against which profiles will be reconciled. this parameter can be ommited if sourceonly flag is set.
   --apiversion=apiversion                           override the api version used for api requests made by this command --json                                            format output as json --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)  [default: warn] logging level for this command invocation